 There are a number of options you can consider.
 For example:

 - Stick with your current employer.
 The first option to consider is whether you should stay with your current employer?
 It's now unlawful to discriminate against workers on the grounds of their age.
 This doesn't mean your employer has to keep you on, but it does mean companies can't use age as a reason not to continue to employ people.

 - Voluntary work.
 If your main motivation isn’t money, but the opportunity to help others, you should consider the voluntary sector where there are any number of opportunities to work full time or part time to suit you.

 What are the pitfalls to beware of?

-There are a couple of pitfalls you need to consider if you’re planning to take on paid work after you retire:
+There are a few pitfalls you need to consider if you’re planning to take on paid work after you retire:

 - Means tested benefits.
 If you receive or anticipate receiving means tested benefits such as Pension Credit, Housing Benefit or Council Tax Support, then your entitlement could be affected if you work beyond retirement.

 - Higher tax band.
 If you continue working, but also take your State pension and/or any private pension, this may tip you into a higher tax bracket.